 Building Managers are responsible for opening, closing, and daily operations of the Campus Center and Harold Alfond Forum, including supervising student employees, interacting with community members, and managing emergency situations.
 Building Managers complete rounds of the facilities, helping to access spaces, set up events, and account for furnishings.

 The ULead Student Leadership Program offers the training and education that you need to be the best leader you can be throughout your college career and beyond.
 In addition to joining the vast array of clubs and organizations that require student leadership, students interested in the ULead Student Leadership Program are encouraged to explore options such as the Annual Fall Leadership Retreat, a rustic teambuilding getaway complete with first-class ropes course, and the Orientation Leader Program, which prepares students to be valuable resources to incoming students and their families.
-The ULead Program even offers Personal Involvement Planning, enabling you to create a plan of involvement and leadership that feels right for you.
+The ULead Program even offers Personal Involvement Planning (PDF), enabling you to create a plan of involvement and leadership that feels right for you.

 The Student Leader Scholarship program was created to assist active student leaders with the financial demands of a college education.
 This scholarship seeks to financially reward students so they may remain more active role models on campus rather than seeking employment elsewhere.
 Leader scholars are responsible for designing and coordinating the annual fall Leadership Retreat and Annual Leadership Banquet, planning Leadership Workshops and assisting in the ongoing development of the ULEAD Student Leadership Program.
 Information about and applications for the Leader Scholarship Program are available In the Office of Student Activities/Organizations at the beginning of the spring semester for positions in the following academic year.
 For more information about the program, contact the Office of Student Activities/Organizations at (207) 602-2447.

 The University of New England offers an unusual opportunity for two students each year to serve as full voting members of the University's Board of Trustees, attending all regular trustee meetings.
-As such, they provide a connection between all of our student populations and the Board, and have real input on this overarching governing body which guides the future of UNE.
+As such, they provide a connection between all of our student populations and the Board, and have real input on this overarching governing body that guides the future of UNE.
 Student Trustees not only provide student perspective to the Board, they also build connections between and within each campus through their work with all student government organizations.
 Student Trustees are selected by a committee of their peers and administrators.